 The Thistle was designed by Sandy Douglas in 1945 as a 17 foot, plumb bow, one design sailboat that could be raced by two or three, or day sailed comfortably by as many as six people.
 Thistles are very light because they are completely open, having no deck to add weight.
-This open design allows it to carry more people comfortably while making it extremely fast.
+This design allows it to carry more people comfortably while making it extremely fast.
 Its round bottom hull makes it very responsive & exciting to sail.

 Whether your style is weeknight beer-can racing or competing on the world stage – the J/24 is the most popular racing keelboat around the world.
 It all started in the summer of 1975.
 Rodney Johnstone designed and built a sailboat to accommodate his family and to be a competitive racer.
-The J/24 was class was launched!
+The J/24 class was launched!
 Forty years later, the J/24 has become a legend.

 The Snipe is a classic 15.5 foot design with a large active international group of sailors.
 The Snipe has been around the Indianapolis Sailing Club since inception and still is one of the top group of sailors at the club!
 Many of the sailors in our group travel to regional races together.
 These regattas are great ways to make new friends, sail in new lakes & have a great time!

 The Lightning Fleet has been part of the sailing scene at ISC since the club was founded in 1955.
 This popular one-design sailboat was designed by Sparkman & Stephens in 1939 and there are now more than 15,200 Lightnings spread among fleets throughout the world.
 2018 marks the 79th anniversary of the Lightning.